alphagov/publishing-api/doc/api.md

 [Request/Response detail](https://pact-broker.dev.publishing.service.gov.uk/pacts/provider/Publishing%20API/consumer/GDS%20API%20Adapters/latest#a_request_from_the_Whitehall_application_to_create_a_content_item_at_/test-item_given_/test-item_has_been_reserved_by_the_Publisher_application)

 Used to create or update a draft content item.
+It will restrict the creation of a draft item if one already a draft content item  with the same `base_path` and `locale`.

 ### Path Parameters
 - [`content_id`](model.md#content_id)